About the Lineage Key (LK) System

 Thus, every individual with the Park/e/s surname in the Parke Society’s database has a unique designation which enables members and staff to easily and clearly refer to the correct individual in a quick, easy-to-use system.

-The Lineage Key Catalog page present descriptions of each LK in the Parke Society database, with the name of the earliest known ancestor, pertinent dates and other information, and whether that LK is currently represented in our DNA project database.
+The Lineage Key Catalog page presents descriptions of each LK in the Parke Society database, with the name of the earliest known ancestor, pertinent dates and other information, and whether that LK is currently represented in our DNA project database.
 The following keys have been published to date: all single-letter keys A-Z, double-letter keys AA-ZZ, AX-ZX, AY-ZY, and AZ-TZ .
 Further Lineage Keys will appear in subsequent issues of the Newsletter and on this page.